-When most people talk about their tinnitus, they describe a ringing, humming or tone-like sound.
+When most people talk about their tinnitus, they describe a ringing, humming, or tone-like sound.
 It’s generally the result of damage to your inner ear.
 This causes mixed signals that your brain interprets as a strange sound.

 Pulsatile tinnitus is something else entirely.

 Pulsatile tinnitus happens when you can hear the blood circulating near your ears.
-With each heartbeat, you might hear something like a tha-thump, wha-whoosh or chu-chug.
+With each heartbeat, you might hear something like a tha-thump, wha-whoosh, or chu-chug.

 It may not sound like what most people call tinnitus, but just like the other tinnitus, it could be a warning sign.
-Let’s explore what causes pulsatile tinnitus and what you may be able to do you stop it.
+Let’s explore what causes pulsatile tinnitus and what you may be able to do to stop it.

 Pulsatile Tinnitus Causes

 When pulsatile tinnitus is temporary, there’s usually an obvious and immediate cause.
-Too many cups of coffee, a horror movie that looked campy but turned out to be legit scary, or one of your kids yelling, “Mom, dad, look what we found in the basement!”
+Too many cups of coffee, a horror movie that looked campy but turned out to be legit scary, or one of your kids yelling, “Mom, Dad, look what we found in the basement!”

 For an estimated five million Americans, that sensation of hearing a rhythmic heartbeat or whooshing sound isn’t limited to specific situations–they hear it all the time.
 This condition is known as pulsatile tinnitus.
 This is a variation of tinnitus where instead of hearing a continuous ringing in the ear, the person hears a rhythmic sound.
 Because it’s the sound of their own blood flowing, this kind of tinnitus is referred to as objective tinnitus–you can hear the sound, and a hearing specialist can hear it, too.
 (Most forms of tinnitus are subjective tinnitus, meaning the sufferer can hear the sound, but it’s not audible to others.)